ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 The simple web interface is used to install the service virtual appliances and to configure more Layer 2 Concentrators.

-The HCX Manager must be installed and registered with the VCF/VCS HCX enabled cloud endpoint.
+The HCX Manager must be installed and registered with the VCS HCX enabled cloud endpoint.

 ### Procedure to install and configure the Hybrid Service Virtual Appliance
 {: #hcx-archi-install-cfg-hybrid-proc-install}